Sadie Holloway, a proud cat parent, is a strong advocate for adopting pets from animal shelters and rescue organizations.

 This article offers tips that can help you and your family decide whether or not you are ready to open your home and your heart to another wet-nosed, furry pet friend.

-When Is the Right Time to Adopt Another Pet After Your Favorite Furry Pal Dies?
+When Is It Time to Adopt a New Pet After an Old Pet Dies?

 There is support available to people grieving the loss of a pet.
 With time, it is possible to recover from your grief and pain.

 In his book, The Loss of a Pet, the award-winning pet bereavement specialist Wallace Sife, Ph.D, offers guidance on how to carefully consider if and when people who have recently lost a pet should get a new cat or kitten, puppy or dog.